bwasti/brr.js/README.md

 ## `brr.js`

-Trying to make it easier to use WebGPU for compute in JavaScript.
+It's early days, but I'm trying to make it easier to use WebGPU for compute in JavaScript.
-Super early days.
 Tested on Safari Technology Preivew and Chrome Canary.

 ## Usage